DanielJLester/CAM-Reconciliation-Intelligence/README.md

 ## 5. Tradeoffs

-**What I simplified**
+### What I simplified**

-- Mock data.
-Real document parsing is a hard, separate engineering problem.
-The prototype assumes clean structured input to focus on the reasoning and decision layer, which is where the product thinking lives.
-- Rule-based analysis.
-The prototype applies explicit lease clause rules to explicit line items.
-Production would need to handle ambiguous language, addenda, and lease structures that don't follow standard formats.
 - Single property.
 The home screen shows saved tenancies, but the analysis flow covers one property at a time.
-Portfolio-level prioritization is a v2 problem.
+- Mock input and output data, no user upload function.
+Real document parsing is a hard, separate engineering problem.
+The prototype assumes the analysis pipeline has been sufficiently developed, at least at a limited level.
+- The technical depth is excluded from this assignment, in order to focus on the experience and behavioural change, as this is a product thinking assignment, not an engineering assignment.
+Nevertheless the analysis is core to the product, and shouldn't have workarounds, although first versions would likely only solve a specific set of cases.
+- If I was to build it, it would be pipeline use an LLM for it's natural language processing, and a separate dynamic mathematical computation method.
+It would include supervised learning data models for context and expected results and evaluations.

-**Where this would break in real-world usage**
+### Where this would break in real-world usage**

 - Non-standard CAM statement formats.
 Landlords structure these differently.
 Reliable extraction across formats requires significant engineering investment and ongoing maintenance.
 - Ambiguous lease language.
 "Reasonable management fees" is not a number.
 The product can flag it but cannot calculate a precise overcharge without human judgment.
 - Multi-tenant properties with complex pro-rata structures.
 These require the full rent roll, not just one tenant's lease.
 - Leases with addenda or side letters that override base terms.
 A document parser that reads the base lease and misses an addendum produces a confident wrong answer.

-**What I would build next**
+### What I would build next**
 *Order does not reflect prioritization, the priority would be the result of business value, user feedback and effort*

 1. **Portfolio dashboard view** - ability to roll-up the single reports per location or owner, surfacing the highest value and highest dispute confidence properties.
-This compiles and enhances the prototypes offering, removing the remaining "gut feel" decision still
+This compiles and enhances the prototypes offering, removing the remaining "gut feel" decision still.

 2. **Integrations** - Integrating with emails, file storage to streamline the process, reducing the cognitive load on tracking and preparations.